urbanware-org/nomen/python3/readme.txt

     Requirements

-        The code of this Nomen version was simply converted from Python 2.x to 3.x syntax using the 2to3 tool and has only been tested fundamentally.

         In order to use the project, Python 3.2 or higher is recommended, but it may also work with earlier versions.

         If you need a version that works with Python 2.x, you can also find one on the website of the project mentioned above.

+        However, version 2.3.6 is the last official release for the Python 2.x framework.

     Usage